BregenzerK/playerStatistics/README.md

  - Both frameworks offer client side rendering.
 The biggest difference in terms of implementation is that the angular app is using a generated service implementation while the react app is calling the endpoints directly.

  ## Install and Run instructions
+ without a local maven installation replace mvn with ./mvnw

     cd player-statistics-backend
     mvn clean package
     mvn spring-boot:run